 The LGBTQ advocate and star of Orange is the New Black has spoken openly of her affinity for the swipe-right dating app.
 “Honestly, I’m a Tinder girl.
 When I broke up with my ex, I went back on Tinder, because I feel like if you want to date, you have to be on the apps.”
 In fact, Cox met her ex-boyfriend of 2 years, Kyle Draper, on Tinder.
 The couple broke up earlier this year, and recently Cox announced on Instagram that she’ll be throwing herself back into the dating pool.

-Andy Cohen, host of Watch What Happens Live, has recently been spotted on dating apps Grindr and Scruff.
+Andy Cohen, host of Watch What Happens Live, has recently been spotted on gay dating sites and dating apps Grindr and Scruff.
 This isn’t the first time Cohen has been seen on dating apps.
 Last year he revealed to Ellen DeGeneres that he kept being kicked off Grindr because the app thought it was a fake profile.
 He also fessed up to being on Tinder, saying, “I have no shame in my game.
 I’m there, I’m swiping.”

 Chelsea Handler is so into dating apps, she even convinced Charlize Theron to sign up!
 Handler particularly enjoys Tinder and Raya, and uses Tinder when she’s in a new city and doesn’t know anyone.
 "Oh, I'm on all those apps,” she said in an interview on Entertainment Tonight.
 “I like to hook up, so when I go to London or New York or if I'm out of town and I want, I'll do that . . .
 I'm on Tinder [and] all that stuff.
 I'm a regular person."